folkertdev/reversible-debugger/tfp-submission/paper.md

 ### ExecutionState

-The execution state contains the monitors and the programs at all locations.
+The execution state contains the monitors and the programs, but also
-Additionally it contains:

 * A variable and application counter to generate unique new names
 * The central message queue.
-* The `_isFunction` field, required to send functions over the queue: all references in the function body must be dereferenced before sending.
+* The `_isFunction` field, a function that extracts the function body used for function application.

 ```haskell
 data Queue a = Queue